-The advantages of green building when combined with modular construction, create a better-built environment, one that has the ability to exceed building codes.
+Green building, when combined with modular construction, creates a better-built environment.
+Here at Triumph, we are able to create buildings that exceed building codes.
 Sustainable modular buildings excel in their contribution to conservation, efficiency, and human health and comfort.
-At Triumph Modular, we believe we understand the green building advantage and can make a contribution by understanding the principles behind them.
+We believe in the green building advantage and can make a contribution by understanding the principles behind them.

 Modular buildings are themselves inherently sustainable.
-The following are green building advantages you can leverage when using modular methods for your project:
+Here, you can see the following are green building advantages you can leverage when using modular methods for your project:

 - Reduction in transportation energy as a result of workers commuting to a factory instead of the job site and supply yards throughout the day.

-- Reuse and repurpose-ability of modular buildings, they can be disassembled and the modules relocated or refurbished for new use, reducing the demand for raw materials typically required to create a building to meet the new need.
+- Reuse and re-purpose of modular buildings: they can be disassembled and the modules relocated or refurbished for new use.
+Thus, it reduces the demand for raw materials typically required to create a new building from scratch.

-- Material waste is reduced because in the factory setting material procurement is well controlled, recycling programs are easier to implement and enforce and the indoor environment prevents material waste due to weather damage.
+- Reduction in material waste: factory setting material procurement is well controlled, thus recycling programs are easier to implement.
+Furthermore, the indoor environment prevents material waste due to weather damage.